linpengcheng/PurefunctionPipelineDataflow/README.md

   weak compiler conditions.

-  In the "warehouse/workshop model", the workshop is an orderly and high-speed ray.
+  In the "warehouse/workshop model", the workshop is an orderly and high-speed ray(pipeline).
   The warehouse scheduling function performs dynamic planning and unified scheduling for all workshops and resources,